CrackdGaming/LoLApiChallenge/README.md

 # LoLApiChallenge
 API Challenge.
-Presentation and crawler
+Presentation and crawler.
 You can find the analysis engine here: https://github.com/CrackdGaming/lawl-challenge-analysis